 The Stevens Point Brewing Co. is organized

-and the missionaries found the First Baptist Church on land donated by
+the missionaries found the First Baptist Church on land donated by Sarah Rich.

 The Bancroft Creamery opens and, at Polonia, the Sharon Creamery makes its first butter.

 The new Amherst Opera House opens its doors.

 An automobile is the featured attraction at the Stevens Point Fair.

 Sportsmen organize the county’s first conservation organization, the Portage County Fish and Game Protective Association.

 |1903||Socialist political leader Eugene V. Debs delivers an oration at Stevens

 The Chicago and North Western Railroad builds a spur from Elderon and the village of Rosholt booms.